cancerberoSgx/short-jsdoc/README.md

     cd short-jsdoc
     npm install

+    #optionally - install the command line shortcut
+    sudo npm link

 ## Generating documentation for a project in filesystem

+Using node directly:

     cd short-jsdoc
     node src/shortjsdoc.js /home/my-js-project/ > html/data.json
     cp html /home/my-js-project/apidocs

+Using the command line shortcut (if you installed it)

+    shortjsdoc /home/my-project1/src/js > /home/my-project1/apidocs.json

 This will generate the ready to use html application /home/my-js-project/apidocs/index.html showing your project's classes.